Top 20 Facts About Langkawi

 13. Langkawi Is a Duty-free Port

 Is there anything more desirable than duty-free shopping?
-There are many places where you can splurge the cash and treat yourself across the island – a true shoppers paradise.
+There are many interesting places in Langkawi where you can splurge the cash and treat yourself across the island – a true shoppers paradise.

 14. Langkawi Has a 1.4 Mile Long Cable Car Across The Island